 - Ancestry’s Red Book.
 One of the most important lessons I’ve learned in doing genealogical research is that places today do not have the same boundaries as they did hundreds of years ago.
 Having that information has saved me many times from looking for my ancestors in the wrong place.
 Ancestry’s Red Book is my favorite resource on the primary and secondary sources in states, counties, cities and towns.
 Much of this information can be found online these days but call me old-fashioned, I like having it right at my fingertips in the Red Book.

-If something works for you or you have a new resource to share, please leave a comment.
+If you have a another resource to share, I hope you’ll leave a comment.